markazerdd/katacoda-scenarios-1/ws-d21-incident-management/step8.md

 Click the **Save** button.

 After this incident is resolved, you might want to consider an automated check for this type of issue.
-Within the incident's Slack channel send a message regarding this ("Consider an automated check for commented out code").
+Within the incident's Slack channel send a message regarding this, `Consider an automated check for commented out code`{{copy}}.
 After it's sent, hover over the message and click "More actions":
 ![More Actions](assets/more_actions.png)

 And then "Add to Incident Timeline":